ogamespec/dolwin-docs/HW/GraphicsSystem/GX.md

 GX state stored in 3 sets of registers:
 - CP Regs
 - XF Regs
 - So-called "ByPass" (BP) address space Regs.
-They are called ByPass, most likely because they are accessed bypassing the vertex transformation unit (XF)
+They are called ByPass, because they are accessed bypassing the vertex transformation unit (XF)

 Writing to registers is performed by special FIFO commands.
 Partially CP registers are mapped to CPU physical memory.